 Anyone related to a Christian would have a Songbun classification preventing them from access to good schools, the army and the ruling Workers' Party, or have already been banned under the guilt-by-association principle.
-Exposed Christians cannot access any courses in education because they are forcefully isolated from society by the government, e.g. in labor camps or total control zones.
+One country expert describes their place in society as being "persona non grata".
+Exposed Christians cannot access any courses in education because they are forcefully isolated from society by the government, e.g., in labor camps or total control zones.
 Even people who just have Christian ancestors or relatives experience disadvantages and limitations in their education, even if they make it to university level.